 Street Art on the Wall

-Other artworks can be seen on the West Bank barrier.
+Other graffiti artworks can be seen on the West Bank barrier.
 Australian artist Lush Sux has in particular been very busy.
 His large scale work can be seen all over.
 Targetting the likes of Donald Trump and Israeli Prime Minister Benjamin Netanyahu, they are shown in satire often celebrating the wall.
 His ‘Rick & Morty’ cartoons can also be seen and he’s transformed one of the watch towers into a giant pickle.
 He claims that one of the guards urinated on him from the window of the watch tower whilst he painted that particular piece.

 More artists work can be seen including a number of prominent locals.
 During our visit, a number of works from stencil artist ‘Cake Stencils‘ could be spotted.
 Simple black and white silhouettes they show various images of life played out against the backdrop of the wall.
 Another Palestinian artist, Taqi Spateen, has depicted Alice looking out through a little door painted onto the wall to the other side.
 ‘Palestinians in Wonderland’ it says.

 From further afield there was also a piece from the Liverpool based ‘Secret Society of Super Villain Artists‘.
 Their logo having been adapted to include a ‘Palestine Division’.
 Banksy too has a number of works on the wall which we mentioned earlier.
 A little further away, not quite on the wall but very close by, his famous dove of peace wearing a flack jacket welcomes people along the road into Bethlehem.